fastrgv/Asud/README.md

 * If one commandline parameter is passed, it must be the relative path to a valid input file.

 In order to create a valid input file, copy the prototype file named "s0.txt" to a filename of your choosing.
-Then edit it to match your puzzle, say sud1.txt.
+Then edit it by replacing some zeros to match your puzzle, say sud1.txt.
 Zeros imply that the value is not known.
 So just insert the known puzzle values into their proper positions.

-(According to s0.txt, you may notice that the digit entries must be separated by spaces, and that textual comments after the end are tolerated.)
+(According to s0.txt, notice that the digit entries must be separated by spaces, and that textual comments after the end are tolerated.)

 Then simply type the command name followed by the input file name.